 We can help you through this difficult time.
-Our trial attorneys have extensive knowledge and experience in successfully pursing wrongful death cases.
+Our trial attorneys have extensive knowledge and experience in successfully pursuing wrongful death cases.
 We will handle all the details so you can focus on what’s important…your family.
 Home, weekend, and evening appointments are available for your convenience.
 We take wrongful death cases on a contingency fee basis; there is no charge unless we collect money for you.
-Contact our office today at (304) 845-9750 or toll free at (800) 388-2529.
-We're ready to help.
+Contact our office today at (304) 845-9750 or toll-free at (800) 388-2529.
+We’re ready to help.

-How can I prove that a wrongful death occurred?
+How can I prove that a Wrongful Death has occurred?

 A wrongful death claim must meet the following elements:

 - Negligence.
 Did someone act carelessly or recklessly?
 Are they guilty of misconduct?

 - Breach of Duty.
 Did the defendant have a duty to the deceased and was that duty “breached,” meaning did the defendant fail in that duty?

 - Causation.
 Was the fatality caused by the defendant’s negligence?

 - Damages.
 Are the survivors entitled to compensation as a result of their loved one’s death?